The Russia Investigations: Why Are Democrats Avoiding The Russia Imbroglio?

 Nellie Ohr, the woman who worked for the political intelligence firm that commissioned the Steele dossier — and who is married to Justice Department official Bruce Ohr, who kept in contact with Steele — visited Congress on Friday.

 And onetime junior Trump campaign foreign policy adviser George Papadopoulos is due on the Hill on Thursday.
-He has been an aggressive booster of Trump's since his sentencing and Papadopoulos' theorizing about how he was set up by the British or Australian governments will likely be music to the ears of Trump's allies in the House.
+He has been an aggressive booster of Trump's since his sentencing, and Papadopoulos' theorizing about how he was set up by the British or Australian governments will likely be music to the ears of Trump's allies in the House.

 And briefly

-Remember that wild Businessweek story that said that China had waged an industrial-scale hardware-based cyberattack against American government and business?
+Remember that wild Bloomberg Businessweek story that said that China had waged an industrial-scale hardware-based cyberattack against American government and business?
 That there were tiny spy chips in server hardware in use across the tech world?

-Apple, Amazon and others denied it at the time and they continue to deny it stronger than ever.
+Apple, Amazon and others denied it at the time, and they continue to deny it stronger than ever.
 In fact, Apple wants Businessweek to retract the whole story.

-Note: A previous version of this story misspelled and incorrectly named The Atlantic's Edward-Isaac Dovere as Issac Dovere.